HomeBlog › The Leica Q Series Compared

 May 2026

 The Leica Q line is one of the most successful product introductions Leica has made in the digital era.
 Since the original Q (Typ 116) launched in 2015, every Q body has shared the same basic concept: a full-frame sensor, a fixed Summilux lens, autofocus, a high-quality EVF, and a body shape close to an M but with the modern conveniences M shooters mostly don't get.
-There are now seven distinct Q bodies in production or recently discontinued (plus the limited Reporter editions), and the differences between them matter for buyers.
+There are now seven distinct Q bodies in production or recently discontinued (plus a long line of special and limited editions), and the differences between them matter for buyers.
 This post walks through them in order and ends with a buyer's decision matrix.

-Before diving in, the family resemblance: every Q has the same overall ergonomics — a slim body roughly the size of an M, a thumb rest, a hot shoe, an EVF and a rear LCD, an aperture ring on the lens, a focus ring with a manual/autofocus switch and a macro ring.
+Before diving in, the family resemblance: every Q has the same overall ergonomics.
+That means a slim body roughly the size of an M, a thumb rest, a hot shoe, an EVF and a rear LCD, an aperture ring on the lens, a focus ring with a manual/autofocus switch and a macro ring.
 Every Q except the Q3 43 has the same Summilux 28mm f/1.7 ASPH lens built in.
-The 28mm focal length is wide-normal — comfortable for street, landscape, environmental portrait, and reportage work.
+The 28mm focal length is wide-normal, comfortable for street, landscape, environmental portrait, and reportage work.
 If 28mm isn't your focal length, the Q3 43 is the only Q that addresses that.

 The original.
 Roughly five years in production.
 The body and lens that defined the line.